folke/ultra-runner/README.md

 There are three output formats that each can be combined with `--silent` to hide command output.

 `--pretty` is the default.
-It shows output in a hieracrhical way and uses spinners to see exactly what's happening.
+It shows output in a hierarchical way and uses spinners to see exactly what's happening.
 Make sure to check out the animation at the top of this page.
 Every executed step shows the execution time.

 `--pretty` combined with `--silent` is useful if you're only interested to see the overview: